Contact us

 And its rich history

-When Napoleon II claimed victory at the end of the Franco-Austrian War of 1859, the region of Nice was handed to France, who immediately began to invest in the area.
-The newly-formed Compagnie Générale des Eaux created a 20,000m³ artificial lake, fed by the Vésubie river, with an islet and a waterfall.
+When Napoleon II claimed victory at the end of the Franco-Austrian War of 1859, the region of Nice was handed to France, that immediately began to invest in the area.
+The newly formed Compagnie Générale des Eaux created a 20,000m³ artificial lake, fed by the Vésubie river, with an islet and a waterfall.

 The lake transformed the ecology of the peninsula forever.
 The barren rock was soon populated by Aleppo pine woods, olive groves, and sub-tropical gardens.

-As the Cote d’Azur became the destination of choice for the world’s privileged few, Saint-Jean-Cap-Ferrat was soon established as a legendary destination for those that could afford it, attracting everyone from the notorious King Leopold II of Belgium, to artists like Picasso and Matisse, and heads of state such as Winston Churchill, Charles De Gaulle, and Bill Clinton.
+As the Cote d’Azur became the destination of choice for the world’s privileged few, Saint-Jean-Cap-Ferrat soon became known as a legendary destination for those who could afford it, attracting everyone from the notorious King Leopold II of Belgium, to artists like Picasso and Matisse, and heads of state such as Winston Churchill, Charles De Gaulle, and Bill Clinton.

 The legend of Saint Hospice Cap Ferrat History in Ancient Times

-If we trace Cap Ferrat history back to ancient times, we discover an older tale of even greater significance.
+If we trace the history of Cap Ferrat back to ancient times, we discover an older tale of even greater significance.
 The legend of St Hospitius dates from around 550 AD, and gives the point of the peninsula its other name – Cap-Saint-Hospice.

 Hospitius was an Egyptian monk who moved to Gaul, as it was then known, and lived on the peninsula in a dilapidated tower by the sea (on a site now occupied by one of our villas, Cuccia Noya).